Yes, sampling all those fancy coffees and amazing cakes all over Vicenza was hard work. But someone had to do it.

-So, after a rigorous testing process spanning over a year and a half, these are seven of the best coffee shops in Vicenza where you will feel utterly spoiled in terms of coffee and cake selection.
+So, after a rigorous testing process spanning over a year and a half, these are six of the best coffee shops in Vicenza where you will feel utterly spoiled in terms of coffee and cake selection.
 Plus, during my several visits to each one of them customer service has been consistently attentive.

-The seven coffee shops below are listed in alphabetical order.
+The six coffee shops below are listed in alphabetical order.
 Go on, I dare you to try them all (of course, if you haven’t already) and don’t forget to let me know what you thought of them.

 Bar Al Pellegrino